joshw4288/joshw4288.github.io/_posts/2024-04-27-patient-attrition.md

 data$sex <- factor(data$sex, levels = c("F", "M"))
 ```

 First, I examine the general pattern of attrition by plotting the survival function over 1 year.
 Attrition begins quickly, with approximately 25% of patients leaving within the first three months.
 Attrition slows and we see another 25% of patients exit the program within the following 9 months, for a 1 year attrition rate of approximately 50%.
 Note that the start of the time period is admission + 30 days.
-This is because patients are not considered admitted until the 30 day intake period ends and then a decision is made about whether the patient needs to be admitted.
+This is because patients are not considered admitted until the 30 day intake period ends.

 ```r
 data$admission_date <- as.Date(data$admission_date_1, "%d-%b-%y")